wnm-trojan/cm-and-fs-ml-model/README.md

 # Online Crop Management And Forecasting System ML Model

-This is a vegetable slaes prediction ML Model.
+This is a vegetable sales prediction ML Model.
 This system is part of Online Crop Management And Forecasting System for Farmers and Agro Business Industry.

 ## Installation & Setup